This post was first published in August 2018 and has been updated to include newer episodes of Good One.

 Kevin Hart on Eddie Murphy’s “Drunk Dad”

-One of the funniest jokes ever told is, in my opinion, Eddie Murphy talking about how his dad used to get drunk and cuss everybody out at the house.
-“This is my house.”
+One of the funniest jokes ever told is, in my opinion, Eddie Murphy talking about how his dad used to get drunk and cuss everybody out at the house: “This is my house.”
 You know, he’d talk about other people.
 “Let me tell you something motherfucker: You don’t like it, you get the fuck out of my house.”
 Like the drunk voice.
 Everything about that performance showed me there’s punch lines within the character.
 It didn’t necessarily have a bunch of punch lines through the joke.
-He was a character and that character made people laugh.
+He was a character, and that character made people laugh.
 He turned into his dad.
-And you watch it, you learn so much.
+And [when] you watch it, you learn so much.
 Some of the funniest shit that I’ve ever seen.

 Gary Gulman on Mitch Hedberg’s “What About the Dufresnes?”